 Vulnerability Assessment Penetration Testing (VAPT) improves cloud security and helps to identify cyber security vulnerabilities.

-On-Premise applications can be integrated with Application Proxies as Enterprise Applications with Azure AD security features like Conditional Access or MFA.
-Shared Access Signatures (SAS) allows for limited-time fine grained access control to resources.
+On-Premise applications can be integrated with Application Proxies as Azure AD Enterprise Applications with security features like Conditional Access or MFA.

 Role based access control (RBAC) is an authorization system based on Azure Resource Manager (ARM).
 Owner and Contributor built-in roles allow full access to manage resources.
 Owner and User Access Administrator roles enable to grant access to others.
 Custom roles can grant or deny access on management group, subscription, resource group or resource level to users, groups, services or principal identities.
 DevTest Lab users have view access and DevTest owners can additionally modify e.g. policies, VMs or virtual networks.